gggeek/db-3v4l/README.md

 ### Maintenance

-The `./bin/dbstack cleamup` command is provided to help keeping disk space usage under control.
+The `./bin/dbstack cleanup` command is provided to help keeping disk space usage under control.
 It can remove the log files produced by running the application, as well as the complete set of database data files.

 ### How does this work?